Arlington Pedestrian Accident Lawyer

 Pedestrians have a high risk of severe injuries and trauma when involved in collisions with automobiles.
 Since those traveling on foot typically do not have any protection, severe and even fatal injuries could occur.
 Besides the physical and emotional burdens, an individual could sustain financial hardships due to extensive medical costs and required time off work.
 Fortunately, individuals who have been injured due to a reckless motorist may be able to recover compensation for their damages.

 If you or a loved one were injured due to the negligent actions of another, an Arlington pedestrian accident lawyer could help you seek the compensation you need to move forward.
 Seek help from a knowledgeable personal injury attorney to learn about your legal options and rights.
+En Español.

-Standard Duty of Care Owed to Pedestrians
+What is the Standard Duty of Care Owed to Pedestrians?

 Motorists have a responsibility to act carefully, drive their cars safely and obey traffic laws to avoid an accident.
-When a driver’s reckless or negligent actions cause an accident, they can be held liable in a civil lawsuit.
+When a driver’s reckless or negligent actions cause an incident, they can be held liable in a civil lawsuit.

 Shared Responsibility for a Collision